It is important for victims to understand that the location of their spinal cord injury has a direct effect on the extent of their condition.

 - S1-S5: are the five bones that fit between the two hipbones connecting the spine to the pelvis.

 You do not have to face your spinal cord injury alone.
-Contact a lawyer at Cullotta Law Offices, PC today to learn more about spinal cord injuries and how we handle these and other personal injury matters.
+Contact our spinal cord, personal injury attorney at Cullotta Law Offices.
+Learn more about spinal cord injuries and how we handle these and other personal injury matters.
 Call us at 847-651-7191 any time of the day to schedule your free consultation.